Built for 100% Packet Capture and Analysis

 In mobile networks, all subscriber Internet traffic is carried in GTP (GPRS Tunneling Protocol) or IP-in-IP tunnels between nodes in the mobile core.
 IP-in-IP tunnels are also used in enterprise networks.
 Monitoring traffic over interfaces between these nodes is crucial for assuring Quality of Service (QoS).

-Napatech accelerators decode these tunnels, providing the ability to correlate and load balance based on flows inside the tunnels.
+Napatech SmartNICs decode these tunnels, providing the ability to correlate and load balance based on flows inside the tunnels.
 Analysis applications can use this capability to test, secure, and optimize mobile networks and services.
 To effectively analyze the multiple services associated with each subscriber, it is important to separate them and analyze each one individually.
-Napatech accelerators have the capability to identify the contents of tunnels, allowing for analysis of each service used by a subscriber.
+Napatech SmartNICs have the capability to identify the contents of tunnels, allowing for analysis of each service used by a subscriber.
 This quickly provides the needed information to the application, and allows for efficient analysis of network and application traffic.
 The Napatech features for frame classification, flow identification, filtering, coloring, slicing, and intelligent multi-CPU distribution can thus be applied to the contents of the tunnel rather than the tunnel itself, leading to a more balanced processing and a more efficient analysis.

 GTP and IP-in-IP tunneling are powerful features for telecom equipment vendors who need to build mobile network monitoring products.
 With this feature, Napatech can off-load and accelerate data analysis, allowing customers to focus on optimizing the application, and thereby maximizing the processing resources in standard servers.

 The Napatech SmartNIC family supports 4 Gbps in-line applications enabling customers to create powerful, yet flexible in-line solutions on standard servers.
 The more CPU-demanding the application is, and the higher the speeds of links, the higher the value of this solution.
 Features include: